toslunar/chainer/docs/source/glance.rst

 Trainer Structure
 ~~~~~~~~~~~~~~~~~

-A :class:`chainer.trainer` is used to set up our neural network and data for training.
-The components of the :class:`chainer.trainer` are generally hierarchical, and are organized as follows:
+A :class:`chainer.training.Trainer` is used to set up our neural network and data for training.
+The components of the :class:`~chainer.training.Trainer` are generally hierarchical, and are organized as follows:

 .. image:: ../image/glance/trainer.png

 Each of the components is fed information from the components within it.
-Setting up the trainer starts at the inner components, and moves outward, with the exception of :class:`~chainer.training.extensions`, which are added after the :class:`chainer.trainer` is defined.
+Setting up the trainer starts at the inner components, and moves outward, with the exception of :mod:`~chainer.training.extensions`, which are added after the :class:`~chainer.training.Trainer` is defined.

 Dataset
 ~~~~~~~